Personal Protective Equipment (PPE) Requirements: Eye & Face Protection

-The 2010 standard focuses on the hazards and is organized by the nature of the hazard – impact, optical radiation, droplet and splash, dust and fine dust and mist.
+The 2010 standard focuses on the hazards and is organized by the nature of the hazard–impact, optical radiation, droplet and splash, dust and fine dust and mist.
+This was a dramatic shift away from product configuration requirements toward a hazard-based focus structure.
 This focus encourages users to evaluate the specific hazards that they are exposed to and to select appropriate protection based on that evaluation.
-Because of this change, required product markings have changed.
+Because of this change, required product markings were changed.
 Users will have to match the hazard that they need protection from with the marking on the device.

 The 2003 versions and predecessors had no defined minimum coverage requirement.
-The 2010 version has a minimum frontal requirement and for impact rated devices, a lateral coverage requirement:
+The 2010 and 2015 versions have a minimum frontal requirement and for impact rated devices, a lateral coverage requirement:

-- The frame front encircling one lens and lens must cover in plane view an area of not less than 40-millimeters (1.57-inches) in width and 33-millimeters (1.30 inches) in height (elliptical) in front of each eye.
+- The frame front encircling one lens and lens must cover in plain view an area of not less than 40-millimeters (1.57-inches) in width and 33-millimeters (1.30 inches) in height (elliptical) in front of each eye

-- Frames designed for small head sizes must cover in plane view an area of not less than 34-millimeters (1.34-inches) in width and 28-milliliters (1.10-inches) in height.
+- Frames designed for small head sizes must cover in plain view an area of not less than 34-millimeters (1.34-inches) in width and 28-milliliters (1.10-inches) in height

-The 2003 versions and its predecessors had no defined performance criteria for splash/droplet, dust or fine dust.
-The 2010 revision has specific performance and marking requirements for devices claiming to provide protection from splash/droplet, dust or fine dust hazards.
+The 2003 version and its predecessors had no defined performance criteria for splash/droplet, dust or fine dust.
+The 2010 and 2015 revisions have specific performance and marking requirements for devices claiming to provide protection from splash/droplet, dust or fine dust hazards.

-The 2003 versions and its predecessors use the "Alderson" head form for product testing.
-The 2010 revision adopts the European small and medium head form size for testing.
+The 2003 version and its predecessors use the "Alderson" head form for product testing.
+The 2010 and 2015 revisions adopt the European small and medium head form size for testing.